June 13, Reading 3 – Luke 14:25-15:10

 Thank You God!

-Please help us, today and each day, to be salt and light in the world.
+Please help us to be salt and light in the world today.

-Please help us to take up our cross each day, in joyful obedience and that wonderful steady and sure hope in the destination You have for us – eternal life in the new heavens and earth.
+Please help us take up our cross each day, in joyful obedience, looking forward to the destination You have for us – eternal life!

 Hallelujah, what a Saviour You are!